tkisason/vulnapi/README.md

 **Work in progress...
 Don't expect this to work or be stable**

 *NOTE: This is by design a vulnerable application.
-It's use is to demonstrate bad coding practices and to show off specific vulnerabilities that are not well presented in some other projects, especially some fickle and subtile things.*
+It's use is to demonstrate bad coding practices (in python3) and to show off specific vulnerabilities that are not well presented in some other projects, especially some fickle and subtile things.*

 *DO NOT USE _ANY_ PIECE OF THIS CODE IN PRODUCTION!
 Really.*
 *Keep in mind, this code is vulnerable to remote code execution, so someone can literally execute arbitrary code on your server with this.*